Golf Solitaire

 Common Golf Solitaire variants

-Other versions allow "turn the corner" play, where King and Ace connect.
+Other versions use no-wrap play, where Ace connects only with 2 and King connects only with Queen.
 Some references also differ on King handling, including stricter rules that make Kings harder to clear.
 TriPeaks is a related one-rank-up-or-down game, but it uses a different tableau shape and a different clearing rhythm.

 Can I undo in Golf Solitaire?